Assessing the Human Rights Impact of Sustainable Finance Instruments

 - "Investors Won’t Tolerate Corporate Misdeeds, Inhumanity" (UConn Today | September 28, 2018)

-In partnership with Center for Human Rights and Humanitarian Law at the Washington College of Law, American University and the Centre for Human Rights at the University of Pretoria, the Initative launched the Project on Public Finance and Human Rights.
+In partnership with Center for Human Rights and Humanitarian Law at the Washington College of Law, American University and the Centre for Human Rights at the University of Pretoria, the Initative launched the Project on Public Finance and Human Rights

-Public events and related publications:
+Selected events and publications:

 - Daniel D. Bradlow and Stephen Kim Park, "A Global Leviathan Emerges: The Federal Reserve, COVID-19, and International Law" (American Journal of International Law, 2020)